ghaiklor/sails-service-payment/README.md

 `config` - Additional configuration for specific payment systems.
 See appropriate documentation for payment system.

+### createCustomer(customerInfo, [config])

+Create a customer.
+This is useful if you want to handle customers in the specified payment provider and attach subscriptions to customers.

+`customerInfo` - Object with customer information (including card info):

+  - `customerInfo.email` - Customer email optional;
+  - `customerInfo.phone` - Customer phone optional;
+  - `customerInfo.cardNumber` - 16-digit number of credit card;
+  - `customerInfo.cardHolderName` - Full name of card holder
+  - `customerInfo.expMonth` - Expiration date (month);
+  - `customerInfo.expYear` - Expiration date (year);
+  - `customerInfo.cvv` - CVV code (3-digit)

+### subscribeCustomer(subscriptionInfo, [config])
+Subscribe a current customer to a plan.

+`subscriptionInfo` - Object with credit card information:

+  - `subscriptionInfo.plan` - this is the ID of your plan REQUIRED;
+  - `subscriptionInfo.identifier` - For BrainTreePayments this is your payMethodId, for stripe its the customerId, each returned from create a customer;

+### createAndSubscribe(customerInfo, [config])
+Create a new customer and subscribe them to a plan

+`customerInfo` - Object with customer information (including card info):

+  - `customerInfo.email` - Customer email optional;
+  - `customerInfo.phone` - Customer phone optional;
+  - `customerInfo.cardNumber` - 16-digit number of credit card;
+  - `customerInfo.cardHolderName` - Full name of card holder
+  - `customerInfo.expMonth` - Expiration date (month);
+  - `customerInfo.expYear` - Expiration date (year);
+  - `customerInfo.cvv` - CVV code (3-digit)
+  - `customerInfo.plan` - PlanId to subscribe customer to

 ### retrieve(transactionId)

 Retrieve information about settled transaction.
 Returns Promise.